 - 1.1 Under the Gambling Act 2005, a new regime for regulating gambling and betting was introduced throughout the United Kingdom from 1 September 2007.
-Apart from the National Lottery and spread betting, gambling and betting will be regulated by the Gambling Commission, whose duties include licensing the operators and individuals involved in providing gambling and betting facilities. - 1.2 Watford Borough Council, along with other local licensing authorities, has a duty under the Act to license premises where gambling takes place, and to license certain other activities (such as registering small society lotteries).
-This document sets out how we intend to approach this task. - 1.3 A list of the persons we consulted is provided below. - 1.4 The Gambling Act requires that the following parties are consulted by licensing authorities:
+Apart from spread betting, gambling and betting (including the National Lottery) are regulated by the Gambling Commission, whose duties include licensing the operators and individuals involved in providing gambling and betting facilities. - 1.2 Watford Borough Council, along with other local licensing authorities, has a duty under the Act to license premises where gambling takes place, and to license certain other activities (such as registering small society lotteries).
+This document sets out how we intend to approach this task. - 1.3 The Gambling Act requires that the following parties are consulted by licensing authorities: